 The CCF provided notification message to the API invoker shall include the information to identify the RNAA-related revoked token.

+The procedure illustrated in Figure 6.5.3.4-1 and explained below can be used for revoking RNAA-related token in RNAA scenarios.

+Pre-conditions:

+1. The API invoker is authenticated and authorized to use the service API.